Kirk Kleinschmidt is the Director of External & Community Affairs for Kaiser Permanente Northern California Region.

 As VP for Advocacy with the American Heart Association, Western States Affiliate, Kirk was active in the campaign to make San Francisco smokefree, and also co-chaired the San Francisco Tobacco Free Coalition for about 10 years during which time numerous tobacco control ordinances were passed.
 He also served nine years on the state’s Tobacco Education Research Oversight Committee that monitors Proposition 99 funding for tobacco control programs.

-Kirk has been on the ANR/F board since 2001, and currently serves as chair of the board.
+Kirk has been on ANR's Board of Directors since 2001, and has served as Treasurer and Chair of the Board.
 “ANR has had a profound impact in making the smokefree air the norm.
 Its focus on community-based, grassroots advocacy is an effective way of countering a multi-billion dollar industry that promotes smoking.
 We are all indebted to ANR’s culture of activism and no-how, and I am grateful to be associated with this true public health advocacy group.”

 Kirk received his Masters degree from the University of Wisconsin at Madison and a Bachelor’s degree from Marquette University.